Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 Phew, that's a lot of theory.
 How about some practice now?
 With just a handful of twisting techniques, you can create most balloon animals or other shapes, such as flowers and swords.

-• Sausage Twist
+• Ear or Pinch Twist

-• Pedal Twist
+• Pedal or Loop Twist

-• Pinch Twist
+• Apple or Tulip Twist

 But wait!
 You'll need balloons and a pump first.
 Because you will only learn how to make balloon animals by doing it yourself.
 Watching alone is not enough.